dbos-inc/dbos-docs/docs/api-reference/communicatorlib.md

     aws_secret_access_key: ${AWS_SECRET_ACCESS_KEY_SES}
 ```

 In the event that there are multiple access keys for the same service, the application must be involved in determining the number and purpose of the configurations.
-The application can do this with direct names, or indirect names.
 ```yaml
 application:
   aws_config_ses_user: